7 Interesting True Bay Leaf Tea Benefits (Bay Laurel)

 Keep in mind that bay leaf tea has a strong and distinct flavor, which can be slightly bitter.

-Mediterranean Bay Leaf Tree
+Laurel Bay Leaf Tree

-The bay leaf tree is native to the Mediterranean region but is now grown in many parts of the world.
-It prefers warm climates with plenty of sunlight.
+Bay leaf tree is native to the Mediterranean region but is now grows in many parts of the world.
+The tree prefers warm climates with plenty of sunlight.
+To get the full bay leaf tea benefits, you will need to use dry bay leaves for making tea.

 Where to Buy Bay Leaves